 A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to:

-· changing times in the log to meet multi-operator band change rules
+3. Changing times in the log to meet band change or off time rules.

-· taking credit for excessive unverifiable QSOs or unverifiable multipliers
+4. Taking credit for excessive unverifiable QSOs or unverifiable multipliers.

-· signals with excessive bandwidth (e.g., splatter, clicks) or harmonics on other bands.
+5. Signals with excessive bandwidth (e.g., splatter, clicks) or harmonics on other bands.

-B. Disciplinary Actions: In the event of a violation, the entrant is subject to a warning letter or disqualification at the discretion of the Contest Director.
+C. Disciplinary Actions: In the event of a violation, the entrant is subject to a warning letter or disqualification at the discretion of the Committee.

-2) DISQUALIFICATION: Entry will be listed at the end of the published results and is not eligible for an award.
-If the disqualified entry is in a multi-operator category, all listed operators are so affected.
+1. DISQUALIFICATION: Entry will be listed at the end of the published results and is not eligible for an award.

-3) Notification of Committee actions will be by email to the address provided with the log submission.
-The entrant has 5 days to appeal the decision to the Contest Director.
+2. Notification of Committee actions will be by email to the address provided with the log submission.
+The entrant has five days to appeal the decision to the Contest Director.
 After that time the decision is final.

 3. An entrant may withdraw the submitted log for any reason within 30 days of the log deadline.
 Contact the Contest Director for instructions.